-In the long-term, having an active lifestyle with plenty of healthy exercise may have a positive impact on blood sugar control, diabetes risk, and management of existing diabetes.
+In the long term, having an active lifestyle with plenty of healthy exercise may have a positive impact on blood sugar control, diabetes risk, and management of existing diabetes.
 Being active is one of the best things we can do to improve our overall health and reduce our risk of type 2 diabetes.
-Exercise is excellent for weight control, and we know that being overweight or obese is one of the highest predictors for type 2 diabetes.
-Regular, high intensity exercise has both short and long-term benefits on blood sugars for non-diabetics, and significantly decreases the risk of developing type 2 diabetes.
+Exercise is excellent for weight control, and we know that being overweight or obese is one of the highest predictors of type 2 diabetes.
+Regular, high-intensity exercise has both short and long-term benefits on blood sugars for non-diabetics, and significantly decreases the risk of developing type 2 diabetes.

 Acute illness is closely associated with fluctuations in blood glucose levels.
 The physical stress of illness, the use of some medications, and the impact of illness on other aspects of life like sleep quality, hydration and nutrition all contribute to unstable blood sugars.
 It isn’t always possible to avoid an acute illness, but diabetics should be mindful of the potential effect of illness on their blood sugar control.